gs-rezaem/cfgsync/tmp/contrib-model.md

 At the end of this document, we'll discuss why we have chosen a particular contribution model ("In == Out, DCO pull request") for our projects.

-A word of caution: if you google around, you'll find many different and contradictory explanations of this subject.
-Most of it is authored by non-lawyers (including this one!).
-That's just the nature of the internet.
-Read everything with a critical eye.

 # Target Audience
 If you are the owner of an open source project, this document might help you